pyrocko/pyrocko/doc/source/apps/sparrow/index.rst

 **Snapshots and animations**

-To take a snapshot of the current scene with all its settings, you can use the Snapshot tool which is available from the "Panels" menu.
-A snapshot is not simply a screenshot of the scene.
-Instead, it is a snapshot of the internal state of the Sparrow application.
+To save the the current scene with all its settings, you can use the "Snapshot" tool which is available from the "Panels" menu.
+A Sparrow snapshot is a dump of the complete internal state of the scene (and not an just an image of the current view).
 You can go back to any snapshot by double-clicking its thumbnail.
-The snapshot tool also allows you to transition between snapshots.
+The tool also allows you to transition between snapshots.
 This is done by interpolating the numerical state values, where possible, between the two snapshot states.

 Simple animations are made by arranging multiple snapshots and transitions into a timeline.
 The animations can be saved as MP4 movies to show-off your research findings in a feasible and convenient way.
-By default the movies are exported as Full HD (1920 x 1080 pixels).
+By default the movies are exported in Full HD size (1920 x 1080 pixels).
 Other formats can be chosen by setting the size though the "View" menu.
 To export a still image, use "Export Image..." from the "File" menu.

 Snapshot sequences can be saved as YAML text files.
-You can edit these files simply with a text editor if you feel that what you want achieve is more efficiently done this way.
+You can edit these files with a text editor if you feel that what you want achieve is more efficiently done this way.
 Of course you can also create or manipulate them from a script.
-This is especially convenient for YAML files.
-YAML files can be read/written in Python using the `pyyaml <https://pyyaml.org/>`_ package in an agnostic way or by using the dedicated loaders in Pyrocko to directly instantiate objects of the dedicated Pyrocko classes which are also used internally in Sparrow.
+This is especially convenient with YAML files.
+YAML files can be read/written in Python using the `pyyaml <https://pyyaml.org/>`_ package in an agnostic way or by using the dedicated loaders in Pyrocko to directly instantiate objects of the Pyrocko classes which are also used internally in Sparrow.

 **Textual manipulation of the Sparrow's state**